drmowinckels/drmowinckels.github.io/content/blog/2024/02-01_teaching-unlocks/index.md

 This is maybe not so much my learner's teaching me, but about IT making my teaching life harder.

-So, there I am, talking about the do's and dont's of naming files and folder.
+So, there I am, talking about the 'do's and 'don't's of naming files and folders.

 > "Don't use spaces in your file names, because it will make your life harder".

+> "Modern computers tolerate spaces, but they don't like them."

-And there they are, on institutional computers, where IT creates folder for them that have spaces in them.
+And there the learner's are, on institutional computers, where IT creates folders for them that have spaces in them.
 Thanks, dudes.
 That's not helping me.

-Obviously, my first thing is I jot this down to have a stern talking to IT later.
+Obviously, my first thing is I jot this down to have a stern talking to IT later (you can guess IT loves it when I do that :P).
 I don't know why they do this, it's not the first time, and likely not the last either.
-I try not to be a jerk about this, but this seriously makes me real miffed.
+I try not to be a jerk about this, but this seriously makes me miffed.
-I'm trying to teach people good IT practices, and then IT comes along and just ignores those.
+I'm trying to teach people good IT practices, and it would help me a great deal to have IT in my corner on this one.

 Now, our IT has some awesome people and they do do some great stuff for us.
 I just think they forget that among the University as a whole, there are a lot of us using complex tools and programming to solve our scientific questions.